-Travellers between Lowestoft and Great Yarmouth with a little time to spare are invited to turn off the A12 at the signpost pointing to Lound.
+Travellers between Lowestoft and Great Yarmouth with a little time to spare are invited to turn off the A47 at the signpost pointing to Lound.
 This is a small village with some 350 residents on the Suffolk / Norfolk border just a couple of miles from the sea.
 Jay Lane is the turning - some old maps call it Gaol Lane - and Lound Plant Centre is situated on one side, with Lound Care Home a little further along on the other side.
-Cheek by jowl with the Care Home is the newly opened Lound Campus of Lowestoft College.
+Cheek by jowl with the Care Home is the newly opened Lound Campus of Horatio House, an independent school for pupils whose needs cannot be met in mainstream education.
 This is on the site of the former Lothingland School, which closed in 2011.

 Continuing along Jay Lane (which now becomes Church Lane) you reach the church of St John the Baptist.
 This is referred to locally as the golden church, due to the beautiful interior, which was remodelled at the beginning of the 20th century by Sir Ninian Comper.
 It is very ornate with plenty of gold leaf, and attracts many visitors.